Berkeley-MDes/tdf-fa23-marissadevelops/weekly-reports/weekly-report-13.md

 He also helped me develop some action items for the following week, including:

-- diagram digital environment carefully and share; what does a user flow look like?
+- diagram digital environment carefully and share; what does a user flow look like?✅
-- p5.js experiments
+- p5.js integration ✅
 - set up dev environment for local host; use Shm's resources ✅
 - begin writing instructions sets on ZeroWidth

+### M, November 20, 2023; Jeff (in-person)

+After working on my local hosting Sunday night, I addressed some issues I was having with integrating p5.js.
+I tried to emulate Shm's model in my own folder (ie changing naming conventions), but couldn't target the right folders.
+Jeff advised that I just copy the entire folder and make sure the npm express is downloaded for the new folder -- and I had it working within 30 minutes!
+Woohoo!

 ## Progress

+### Sunday, November 19

 I downloaded node.js in the mac terminal, it was relatively easy for the most part, although I often forget git commands immediately after I use them lol.
 With practice it will come to me more naturally!